 Mergers and Acquisitions

-In February 2015, Rite Aid agreed to acquire Ohio-based EnvisionRx, a national, full service pharmacy benefit management (PBM) company.
+In February 2015, Rite Aid acquire Ohio-based EnvisionRx, a national, full service PBM company for $2 billion.
 The deal emphasized Rite Aids move toward becoming a retail healthcare company, and allowed it to enhance its pharmacy offerings across its retail, specialty, and mail-order channels to employers and health plans seeking more cost-effective solutions.

 In April 2014, Rite Aid acquired Boston-based Health Dialog, a provider of health coaching, shared decision making tools and health care analytics, from Bupa, a London based international health care services group.
 Health Dialog will operate as a 100% owned subsidiary of Rite Aid.
 The purchase furthered Rite Aid's goal of advancing its Health Alliance program.